mtlynch/mtlynch.io/content/retrospectives/2022/11/index.md

 {{<img src="us-prototype-1.jpg" max-width="600px" caption="First TinyPilot metal case prototype from US manufacturer" alt="Photo of metal case that looks similar to the steel box behind an electrical outlet">}}

 The case looked like something I'd find if I smashed a hole in my wall and pulled out some wiring.
 It definitely didn't look like something I'd hand to a customer.
 The bends had large, visible gaps along the seams.
-The edges didn't feel sharp enough to cut skin but definitely too sharp for comfort.
+The edges didn't feel sharp enough to cut skin but were definitely too sharp for comfort.
 And most of the screws were visible from the outside, which looked sloppy.

 When I shared my disappointment with TinyPilot's hardware partner, they said that most of what I was seeing was incompetent manufacturing rather than poor design.
 The surface would look better with powder coating, and the sharp edges meant that the sheet metal shop didn't tumble it for long enough to smooth them out.